martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 The client MUST NOT include the original client hello in its TLS transcript hash for key computation, as the server has no access to this message.

+# The Fallback Packet {#fallback-packet}

+The Fallback packet uses the 0x1 packet type code, which it shares with 0RTT.
+Since 0RTT is only sent by clients and Fallback is only sent by servers, these two types are distinguished by the endpoint's role in the handshake.

+The packet is encrypted with Initial keys derived from the following well-known "fallback salt" 0xbd62319ad6eeb17a9ed0d3bf75e37e4a8e7e6ac7, instead of the shared secret that the server cannot decode.

+The format of this packet is TBD.
+However, it contains a hash of the entire client Initial packet that triggered the Fail.

 # New Transport Parameters